FreeCAD/FreeCAD-documentation/wiki/Std_About.md

 ---
 - GuiCommand:
-   Name:Std About
+   Name: Std About
-   Workbenches:All
+   Workbenches: All
-   MenuLocation:Help - About FreeCAD
+   MenuLocation: Help - About FreeCAD
 ---

 # Std About